game-ai-platform-team/tira-ai-local/README.md

 This shell script is used to set up your AI.
 It should contain the command to install the dependencies of your AI. `setup.sh` is executed when the "Run setup.sh?" option is toggled on.

-You only need to use it for the first time you are runing your AI.
+Note: You only need to run `setup.sh` when you are running your AI for the first time.

 If your python AI uses poetry for dependency management, your `setup.sh`, would look like this: